 In the next two parts to this series, PHP for WordPress, we will get more into some basics about coding PHP, as well as look at the ever important Loop.

-In the meantime, please check out the PHP for WordPress course in our library.
+In the meantime, please check out the PHP for WordPress course in our library and try out the Treehouse 7-day free trial.